 Need to know more about schema markup and all the options?
 Check out Schema.org.

-@semrush Keyword magic tool OR Gap Analysis!
-Google search.
+“SEMrush Keyword magic tool OR Gap Analysis!
+Google search.” — Webeo Global

 If so, please share them in the comments below.
 We also want to thank everyone that participated in the chat.
-We will be looking for your expert insights this week; SEMrushchat starts at 11 am ET/4 pm BST on Wednesday, August 14th.
+Join us each Wednesday for Semrushchat at 11 am ET/4 pm BST.